Aryan-Vora/MusicalDNA/README.md

 # Spotify Personality App
-Made this in 2 hours lol.
+Made this in a day lol.

 A Next.js application that analyzes your personality through questionnaires and provides personalized music recommendations using AI and the Spotify API.